 Age can sometimes bring health problems.
-And conditions such as heart disease, diabetes, arthritis, and high blood pressure can cause changes that affect your sex life.
+And conditions such as heart disease, diabetes, menopause, depression, arthritis, and high blood pressure can cause changes that affect your sex life.
 Certain medications can affect sex, too.
-Be open and honest with your healthcare provider about any problems you’re having.
-Your healthcare provider may be able to help if you:
+Be open and honest with your health care provider about any problems you’re having.
+Your health care provider may be able to help if you:

 Have pain during sex.